 The ultrawideband spectrum has a short frequency coverage range, while power losses in antenna transmitting and receiving processes are severe, demanding enhanced power amplifiers to solve such problems, reports Yonhap news agency.

-LG said its new amplifier can deliver a maximum output signal of 15 decibel-milliwatts for stable communication in the 155-175 gigahertz band.
+LG said its new amplifier could deliver a maximum output signal of 15 decibel-milliwatts for stable communication in the 155-175 gigahertz band.

 LG added it also developed adaptive beamforming and high-gain antenna switching technologies for the 6G terahertz wireless communication demonstration.